AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 ... or in other words, it allows you to input a citation without leaving scrivener or touching a mouse!
 This will input scannable cite citation codes, using [the type of picker you see in word and libreoffice](http://mossiso.com/wp-content/uploads/2012/04/zotero-new-view-find-citation.png), which can later be scanned by Zotero to create live citations.
 It takes a bit set-up but is well worth the effort when you are done!

 ## Prerequisites
 This script has only been tested on Windows 10(x64), using zotero 5 and both Scrivener 1 and 3 for Windows.
-It runs off of powershell, which comes with all modern Windows machines.
+Instructions below are for Scrivener 3 - for Scrivener 1, the instructions are more or less the same except that the options menu is located under tools menu, not file.

 In order to scan the citations, you will also need to already have installed LibreOffice, as well as the LibreOffice Zotero plugin.

+The script runs off of powershell, which comes with all modern Windows machines.
 This script also requires the Autoit cmdlet functions.
 This is to get around a Zotero bug in which the picker does not always appear on top when first called - unfortunately none of the in-built powershell commands did the trick.
 For ease of use, I have included the necessary files in the zipped folder.
 Just leave the files in the folder, and everything should work fine.
 If you prefer, however, you can move the 5 autoitx files to a folder entitled "AutoItX" in the directory C:\Program Files (x86)\WindowsPowerShell\Modules\ - this is however, not necessary.

 ## Instructions
 1. Install the [RTF/ODT plugin for zotero](https://zotero-odf-scan.github.io/zotero-odf-scan/)